Top of main content

 Plan ahead before you travel

 Before planning a foreign holiday, you should check whether there are any restrictions for your destination.
-The Foreign and Commonwealth Office has advice for travelling all over the world.
-This includes guidance on safety and security as well as coronavirus information.
+The Foreign and Commonwealth Office has advice for travelling all over the world, including guidance on safety and security.

-It's also important to think about whether you need choosing travel insurance.
+It's also important to think about whether you need travel insurance.

 If you're visiting the EU, you can also apply for a UK Global Health Insurance Card (GHIC).
 This gives you state healthcare at a reduced rate or for free.
 You may still have a European Health Insurance Card (EHIC).
 These remain valid until their expiry date but they’ll then need to be replaced with a GHIC.